Raahul-01/RMS-Result-Management-System-/README.md

 ## 🙏 Acknowledgments
 - Built as part of the Data Engineering course project
 - Thanks to all contributors and testers
-- Special thanks to [Your Institution/Organization]
+- Special thanks to Grades key

 ## 📞 Support
-For support, please create an issue in the repository or contact [rahulkumarverma0001@gmail.com]
+For support, please create an issue in the repository or contact [rahulmessi7485@gmail.com]